cvandergeugten/BeepBoop/README.md

 # BeepBoop

-## Multiplayer Game Development
+## Overview

-This project marks my first experience with programming a networked multiplayer game.
-The added complexity of developing a networked game has proven to be a fun and exciting challenge in my game development journey!
+**BeepBoop** is my first networked multiplayer game development project, presenting an exciting challenge in my game development journey.
+This project allows me to explore the complexities of online gameplay while creating an engaging experience for players.

-## Game Design
+## Game Design Principles

-For this project, I adhere to three simple design motifs: **Toy Box**, **Embrace Distraction**, and **Comical**.
-Throughout development, I design puzzles and interactable objects that align with these motifs and scale for multiple players.
+In crafting BeepBoop, I focus on three key design motifs:
+- **Toy Box:** Creating a playful environment where players can experiment and enjoy themselves.
+- **Embrace Distraction:** Incorporating fun, whimsical elements that keep players engaged and entertained.
+- **Comical:** Ensuring that humor is woven into the gameplay through lighthearted puzzles and interactions.

 ## Game Engine

-Most of my game development projects have been done using Unity.
-However, for this project, I decided to switch to **Unreal Engine** to leverage high-fidelity assets and strengthen my C++ skills.
-Thankfully, many systems between the two engines are similar, allowing me to apply the skills I've learned in Unity to this project.
+While most of my previous projects were developed in **Unity**, I chose to use **Unreal Engine** for BeepBoop.
+This transition allows me to leverage high-fidelity assets and strengthen my C++ skills, as I adapt the foundational knowledge from Unity to Unreal's environment.

+## Core Features

-## C++ Emote System
+### Emote System

-As this project is still a work in progress, the videos showcase game mechanics and designs as they are developed.

-## Dev Log

-To align with the design motifs of **Comedy** and **Embracing Distraction**, I developed an emote system that enables players to interact and have fun with each other while navigating the game world.
-This system involves creating a functional UI menu, configuring the player's animation state machine, and ensuring animations replicate correctly to each connected client.
+To promote interaction and engagement among players, I implemented an **Emote System**.
+This system allows players to express themselves and have fun while navigating the game world.
+Key components include:

-## Pressure Plates

-I developed a pressure plate system to enhance game interactivity.
-These plates can be used as switches, linked to other game objects or events, and triggered by players or objects.
-This system is ideal for doors, platforms, and generating in-game events.
+- A functional **UI menu** for selecting emotes.
+- A configured **animation state machine** to manage player animations.
+- **Animation replication** to ensure consistent experiences across all connected clients.

+### Pressure Plate Mechanic
+I developed a **Pressure Plate System** to enhance interactivity within the game.
+Features include:
+- Functionality as switches for various in-game events.
+- Capability to link with other game objects, like doors and platforms.
+- Triggering by player actions or interactions with other objects, fostering dynamic gameplay experiences.

-## Creating & Joining a Server
+## Networking and Server Architecture

-Unreal Engine utilizes a client-server model to run games across multiple machines.
-One machine acts as a **listen server**, allowing players with the right credentials to connect as clients and run the simulation.
-I leveraged Unreal Engine's multiplayer subsystem to build functionality for creating and joining game sessions, where one player hosts the game server on their machine, and others connect as clients.
+BeepBoop utilizes a **client-server model** to facilitate multiplayer interactions across different machines:
+- One machine acts as a **listen server**, allowing players to connect as clients.
+- I leveraged Unreal Engine's **multiplayer subsystem** to create and join game sessions seamlessly.
+- Players can host game servers on their machines, enabling others to join and participate in the game.